mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 2022/08/20 19:39:43 [notice] 1#1: start worker process 40
 {{< /code >}}

 So far so good, now let's create the errors middleware.
-There are two options (well there are [more options](https://doc.traefik.io/traefik/providers/overview/#supported-providers) but I'm only mentioning two) for how to define Traefik middlewares.
+There are two options (well, there are [more options](https://doc.traefik.io/traefik/providers/overview/#supported-providers), but I'm only mentioning two) for how to define Traefik middlewares.
 We can either define it as part of the docker-compose.yml or in an [external file](https://doc.traefik.io/traefik/providers/file/).
 Defining middlewares in a separate file is useful for keeping your docker-compose.yml tidy, but it requires [some configuration](https://tech.aufomm.com/understand-file-provider-in-traefik-2/).

-The simplest option is to define the middleware in the docker-compose.yml as you should already have docker defined as a provider in your [Traefik service configuration](https://github.com/mpdcampbell/selfhosted-services/blob/main/docker-compose-traefik.yml#L34).
+The simplest option is to define the middleware in the docker-compose.yml as you should already have Docker defined as a provider in your [Traefik service configuration](https://github.com/mpdcampbell/selfhosted-services/blob/main/docker-compose-traefik.yml#L34).
 Append the below to the errorPage container.

 {{< code language="yml" title="Error middleware docker-compose.yml syntax" expand="Show" collapse="Hide" isCollapsed="false" >}}
  # Errorpage-redirect middleware